wp-plugins/ehive-access/readme.txt

 4. Click the "Activate plugin" link below the plugin's name

 == Changelog ==
+= 2.1.3 =
+* Allow public, private and any content for interesting, popular and recent searches.

 = 2.1.2 =
 * Added option to search the private index for a Site type configured as Account.
 * Upgraded to ehive_api_client-php lib 2.0.1